rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 </div>

 ## Specifying VA Number
-Virtual Account number which is displayed to customer, contains two parts. for example, in `{91012}{12435678}` , the first part is the company code and the second part is a unique code.
-The second part can be customized (For **Permata** B2B agreement model is supported).
+Virtual Account number which is displayed to customer, contains two parts. for example, in `{91012}{12435678}` , the first part is the company-prefix-number and the second part is a unique-va-number.
+The second part can be customized.
 Following conditions need to be followed while customizing VA number:

 * Only digits are allowed.
 * Different banks have different specifications for their custom VA numbers.
 Please go through the documentation of the respective banks.
+Note: for **Permata, only B2B VA type** support custom VA numbers.
 * If the number provided is already utilized for another order, then a different unique number will be used instead.
 * If the number provided is longer than required, then the unnecessary digits in the end will be trimmed.
 * If the number provided is shorter than required, then the number will be prefixed with zeros.